-The suppliers need to acknowledge and accept KESMI's Supplier Code of Conduct before engagement.
-Following aspects are covered in the Code:
+Suppliers need to acknowledge and accept KESMI's Supplier Code of Conduct before engagement.
+The following aspects are covered in the Code:

 - i.
 Compliance with all applicable laws and regulations - ii.
 Prevention of, and intolerance for, corruption and all forms of bribery - iii.
 Prohibition of child labour - iv.
 Safeguarding the health and safety of employees - v.
 Upholding of human rights